ymo1997/Final-Project/README.md

 // You should see the initial data in user collection in the output
 ```

-5. Open and Check out API by using Swagger
+5. Open and Check out API by using Swagger (might be dockerized later)
 ```
-cd /app
+cd ../app
 python api.py
 ```
 Open http://localhost:5000/apidocs/#/ in the browser, you can see the explanations and JSON models for each API.
 Also you can input your own JSON to test.